 Back protectors are particularly important for snowboarders.
 If you are invoved in an accident while on the slopes in Obergurgl-Hochgurgl, keep calm and contact the emergency services.

 At the Hotel Edeweiss & Gurgl's own sports and rental shop visitors will find everything they need for a great time on the slopes.
 Our ski rental service uses the latest techology and subjects all rental material to stringent tests.

 The friendly members of staff at the sports shop will be happy to provide you with tips and advice on how to stay safe and have fun on the slopes in Obergurgl-Hochgurgl.
 And when you get back to your hotel, why not relax those aching muscles in our Glacier Spa, which includes a wide range of massages and beauty treatments?

 Send us a non-binding request or contact us directly via our Online Reception.
-In direct conversation via text, voice or video chat, we will surely find the perfect offer for you.
+In direct conversation via text chat, we will surely find the perfect offer for you.